 - lime wedges

-Make the peanut sauce: In a small bowl, mix the peanut butter, tamari, sugar, lime, garlic and chili sauce.
+Peanut sauce: In a small bowl, mix the peanut butter, tamari, sugar, lime, garlic and chili sauce.
 Add hot water a tablespoon or so at a time until desired consistency.
 If too thin add more nut butter.

 Serves 3 (4 meatballs per serving)

-Dana suggested serving the meatballs over top carrot ribbons and topping with scallions, peanuts and the peanut sauce.
+In her cookbook, Dana suggested serving the meatballs over top carrot ribbons and topping with scallions, peanuts and the peanut sauce.
 Keeping it fresh, you could also do spiralized zucchini or cucumber noodles.
 You may also like to top them over soba or rice noodles with the peanut sauce as well.
 Anyway you serve them, they are delicious!